cymosilla/SUHMO/README.md

 The three parameters that are being evaluated by these tools are bedrock elevation, ice thickness, & geothermal flux.

-Bedrock elevation & ice thickness data are derived from BedMachine.
-Geothermal Flux is from ___.
+Bedrock elevation & ice thickness data are derived from NASA MEaSUREs BedMachine.
+Geothermal flux is from the International Heat Flow Commission (IHFC) 2024.

 NASA BedMachine stores Greenland data as a NetCDF (.nc) file.
-Both parameters are subregioned & interpolated into the same file.
+Both parameters are subregioned & interpolated into the same file as BedMachineGreenland-v5.nc.

-Geothermal flux is for now a separate file.
-Once I can figure out how to combine it into the final HDF5 file, it should altogether be one file.
+Geothermal flux is stored as a .xslx (Excel spreadsheet) file.
+It is converted to .nc utilizing the pandas module.

+All three parameters will then be compiled as one .nc file that maps out Greenland's parameters, Greenland_params.nc.
+This is the file used for the subregion & interpolation.

+# TODO: Figure out if we combine all three params as one file or subregion & interpolate them separately, then combine as one HDF file at the end.

 ## Documentation